kwameopareasiedu/node-construct/docs/04-initialize-node-construct.md

 ### 1. Install node-construct

-To install initialize node-construct, run `npm install -g node-construct && node-construct init`.
+To install initialize node-construct, run `yarn global add node-construct && node-construct init`.
 This installs node-construct as a global dependency and creates a `model-definitions.js` at the root of your project